Agriculture & Horticulture

 Production Agriculture Information

-• Circular 637: Preconditioning Beef Calves
+- Circular 637: Preconditioning Beef Calves

 Producers preconditioning calves prior to shipping are challenged to identify practical preconditioning approaches that can be implemented within their management system and yield sufficient price premiums to be cost effective.

-Yard & Garden/ Commercial Horticulture
+Yard & Garden and Commercial Horticulture

-• Guide H-310: Fruits and Nuts for New Mexico Orchards
+- Guide H-310: Fruits and Nuts for New Mexico Orchards

 The following discussion covers some problems likely to be encountered with various species, areas of adaptation and a number of recommended varieties.
 Others may perform equally as well, and the performance of a given variety may be better in protected areas around homes than in commercial plantings.

-• Guide H-509: Turf Grass Establishment
+- Guide H-509: Turf Grass Establishment

 An important aspect of obtaining a good turfgrass stand is the selection is selecting correct adapted species and varieties.
 Most problems encountered in established turfs can be related directly to mistakes or omissions made prior to or during turf establishment.
 A new turfgrass site always should be prepared to correct existing problems and avoid potential problems.

-• Pinon Needle Scale
+- Piñon Needle Scale

 The pinon needle scale (Matsucoccus acalyptus Herbert) is a native sap-sucking insect found in the Southwest.
 Feeding by scales weakens trees by killing needles older than 1 year.
 Sometimes small trees are killed by repeated feeding and large trees weakened to such an extent that they fall victims to attack by the bark beetle Ips confusus (LeConte).
 Scale infestations and damage are especially serious on trees valued for shade or esthetics.